iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

       expandCollapseCueSensitivity: 1 // sensitivity of expand-collapse cues };
 ```
+*Note that this extension creates a new canvas on the viewport with z-index value '999' to render the visual cue.
+If your application uses any other canvas, please arrange its z-index value accordingly.*

 ## Default Undo/Redo Actions
 `ur.do("collapse", { nodes: eles, options: opts)` Equivalent of eles.collapse(opts)